Controllable Pareto Multi-Task Learning: Experimental Setting

-We set $n = 10$ and use a simple two-layer MLP network to generate the Pareto solutions based on the preference vectors.
+We set $n = 10$ and use a simple two-layer MLP network with 50 hidden units on each layer to generate the Pareto solutions based on the preference vectors.

-\paragraph{MultiMNIST:} In this problem, the goal is to classify two overlapped items in an image.
+\paragraph{MultiMNIST~\citep{sabour2017dynamic} and Two Variants:} In this problem, the goal is to classify two overlapped digits in an image at the same time.
 The size of the original MNIST image is $28 \times 28$.
-We randomly choose two items from a dataset, and move one item to the upper-left and the other one to the bottom right with up to $4$ pixels.
-Therefore, the input image is $36 \times 36$.
-Similar to the previous work~\citep{sener2018multi,lin2019pareto}, we use a LeNet-based network with task-specific FC layers as the MTL model.
-For the hypernetwork-based model, we use simple MLP as the hypernetwork.
+We randomly choose two digits from the MNIST dataset, and move one digit to the upper-left and the other one to the bottom right with up to $4$ pixels.
+Therefore, the input image is in size $36 \times 36$.
+MultiFashion and MultiFashionMNIST~\cite{lin2019pareto} are two variants for the MultiMNIST problem, which is to classify two fashion items~\cite{xiao2017fashion}, or one fashion item and one digit in a single image.

+Similar to the previous work~\citep{sener2018multi,lin2019pareto}, we use a LeNet-based neural network with two task-specific fully connected layers as the main MTL model.
+The hypernetwork is a simple MLP.
+Since the LeNet model is small, we do not use any chunk embedding.
+We let the hypernetwork-based model have a similar number of parameters with a single MTL model.
 For all methods, the optimizer is Adam with learning rate lr = $3e^{-4}$, the batch size is $256$, and the number of epochs is $200$.

-\paragraph{CityScapes:} This problem has two tasks to be learned together, which is the semantic segmentation and depth estimation.
+\paragraph{CityScapes~\citep{cordts2016cityscapes}:} This dataset has street-view RGB images, and involves two tasks to be solved, which are pixel-wise semantic segmentation and depth estimation.
 We follow the setting used in~\citep{liu2019end}, and resize all images into $128 \times 256$.
 For the semantic segmentation, the model predicts the $7$ coarser labels for each pixel.
 We use the L1 loss for the depth estimation.
 We report the experimental results on the Cityscapes validation set.

 We use the MTL network proposed in~\citep{liu2019end}, which has SegNet~\citep{badrinarayanan2017segnet} as the shared representation encoder, and two task-specific lightweight convolution layers.
+In our hypernetwork-based model, the hypernetwork contains three 2-layer MLPs with $100$ hidden units on each layer, and most parameters are stored in the parameter tensors for linear projection.
+The preference embedding and chunk embedding are all $64$-dimensional vectors.
+We also let the hypernetwork-based model have a similar number of parameters with the single MTL model.
 For all experiments, we use Adam with learning rate lr = $3e^{-4}$ as the optimizer, and the batch size is $12$.
 We train the model from scratch with $200$ epochs.